Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

     - **GRB** - A fairly weak rebroadcast sending incredibly high quality data, has a massive 7.8 Msym/s.
     - **HRIT** - A stronger and much easier to receive signal transmitting reduced resolution imagery.

-All of these include FEC, you should be able to properly decode them even when the signal is quite weak.
+All of these include FEC, meaning you should be able to properly decode them even when the signal is quite weak.

 > GOES 14, 17 are currently in on-orbit storage and are not broadcasting anything useful.